chaoss/augur/README.md

 make install-dev
 ```

-For futher instructions on how to add to GHData, here are guides to adding an endpoint to the full stack.
+For futher instructions on how to add to Augur, here are guides to adding an endpoint to the full stack.

 [Dev Guide Part 1](docs/dev-guide-pt1.md)